Skip to main content

 Oddly civilization really never left the Kingston area, it just moved closer to the railroad.
 By the first decade of the 20th century postal service was moved from Lissis to Laton which was located on the Santa Fe Railroad line which had bypassed Kingston.
 Although rail service no longer stops in Laton the trains still pass through along Fowler Avenue.

 Fowler Avenue even series of old culverts between Laton north to Fowler such as this one immediately north of downtown Laton.
-Fresno County built much of their culverts over the local canals in the late 1940s.
+Fresno County built much of their culverts over the local canals from the 1920s to the 1940s.

 There are various old structures still present in Laton on De Woody Street.